A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Agbogbloshie (Sodom and Gomorrah) in Accra, Ghana/ December 2018 Photo Credit: Muntaka Chasant

-Most of the scrap workers live in a settlement across a waterway from the Agbogbloshie scrapyard.
-The community is locally nicknamed 'Sodom and Gomorrah'.
+Most of the scrap workers live in a settlement (a section is pictured above) across a waterway from the Agbogbloshie scrapyard.
+This community is locally nicknamed 'Sodom and Gomorrah'.

 A study in 2008 found scrap-related work as the second largest category of employment in the settlement.4

-The urban miners you often see in photos are only the visible manifestation of the precious metals business at Agbogbloshie.
+The urban miners you often see in photos on the internet are only the visible manifestation of the precious metals business at Agbogbloshie.

 First, scavengers collect the wires from their daily run around Accra.
-They sell their exploits to intermediaries, who resell them to scrap dealers inside the Agbogbloshie scrapyard.
+They sell their exploits to intermediaries (not always), who resell them to scrap dealers inside the Agbogbloshie scrapyard.
 The wires are then turned over to the burners to use crude methods to recover dirty copper.

 The urban mined copper are then carted away quickly, weighted and sold, mostly to foreigners inside the Agbogbloshie scrapyard, for instant cash.

 Most of the copper ends up outside Ghana, where they are used in newer products.